4. Why use a FLARM? The times it is most useful is exactly the times to be looking outside,

 are already into second generation and adoption is clearly not widespread in the US or

-likely to be for years?
+for years?
 OR Does FLARM represent a mature technology?

 FLARM has been in operation for 7 years in Europe and is a mature technology with